 After years of living and working in California, New York, and London, Ozzie is psyched to be back in Michigan.
 He enjoys the lovely, green forests of northern Michigan, as well as the arts and culture around his hometown of Ann Arbor, Michigan.

-Mercury Salad Sandwich makes their home in the Ypsilanti/Ann Arbor area of southeast Michigan.
+Mercury Salad makes their home in the Ypsilanti/Ann Arbor area of southeast Michigan.
 With so many excellent venues and creative events in town, they usually perform close to home, but are looking forward to branching out.